*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 According to Improvenet, a site for getting estimates for a range of home renovation jobs, the average price to have your TV antenna installed is $308 (with a typical range being $255 – $338).

-More specifically, the following factors will affect the price:
+The following factors will generally affect price:

 It’s also worth keeping your eyes open for any package deals or seasonal promotions run by retailers in your area, where the installation is included or partially subsidized by the store when you purchase home entertainment equipment.

 Installing an outdoor TV antenna yourself comes with some hassle and risk (if you have to go up on the roof for example), so unless you have DIY experience and enjoy such projects, you may consider sitting this one out.

 Whichever route you take in hiring a pro — whether it’s searching for one yourself or using a platform like Angi — don’t rush the selection process and be sure to go beyond glowing reviews to check references.

 Look for a good balance between price and experience, because if you’re hiring someone to set up your antenna, you should expect the best OTA TV reception you can get at your location.